warpnet/salt-lint/README.rst

 Salt-lint
 =========

-``salt-lint`` checks Salt state files (SLS) for practices and behaviour that could potentially be improved.
+``salt-lint`` checks Salt state files (SLS) for practices and behavior that could potentially be improved.

 The project is heavily based on `ansible-lint`_, which was created by `Will Thames`_ and is now maintained as part of the `Ansible`_ by `Red Hat`_ project.